 In any precinct adjoining State Highway 6, there shall be a Building Restriction setback of 10m from the State Highway 6 northern boundary, and 25m from the Stage Highway 6 southern boundary.
-These Building Restriction areas shall be occupied only by pedestrian footpaths, cycle facilities, landscaping, and any accessory signage, lighting or furniture as follows:
+These Building Restriction areas shall may be occupied only by pedestrian footpaths, cycle facilities, landscaping, and any accessory signage, lighting or furniture as follows:

 - i.
-Footpaths shall be continuous along the entire width of the State Highway frontage, and have a minimum width of 2m. - ii.
-Cycle facilities shall be continuous along the entire width of the Stage Highway frontage, be two-way, and have a minimum width of 3m. - iii.
+Footpaths shall be continuous along the entire width length of the State Highway frontage (except where it adjoins Sub-Area H2), and have a minimum width of 2m. - ii.
+Cycle facilities shall be continuous along the entire width length of the Stage Highway frontage (except where it adjoins Sub-Area H2), be two-way, and have a minimum width of 3m. - iii.
 Footpaths and cycle facilities shall not be located closer than 2m to either the front (State Highway 6) or rear boundary of the Building Restriction area, except for the purpose of tying into any adjoining footpath or cycle facility; providing access for pedestrians or cyclists to development; to or along a road or private way having the function of a road; or State Highway crossing point.